Arduino IDE vs Arduino Control Center

 Arduino IDE (integrated development environment)

-How to start programming with Arduino IDE, you can read manuals all over the Internet, written by Arduino team of many programmers and Arduino geeks.
+How to start programming with Arduino IDE, you can read manuals all over the Internet, written by the Arduino team of many programmers and Arduino geeks.

 Designing and writing code in order to visualize these processes in programming languages is a huge task plus.